MSW Gero-Social Work Initiatives

 AEA Scholars come together with faculty, alumni/ae, and community members who specialize in aging, in a two-year program of coursework that includes:

-- Courses, course assignments, and events specific to educating about the aging population
+- Courses, course assignments, research and events specific to education about the aging population

 - Leadership opportunities within their AEA Scholars cohort

 - Clinical practicum in a setting which provides services to the aging population.